rqlite/rqlite/DOC/DIAGNOSTICS.md

 # Monitoring rqlite
 ## Status API
-A status API exists, which returns extensive diagnostic and statistical information, as well as basic information about the underlying Raft node.
+A status API exists, which returns extensive diagnostic and statistical information, as well as basic information about the underlying Raft subsystem.
 Assuming the rqlite node is started with default settings, node status is available via a HTTP `GET` request.
 To see the raw data, you can issue a `curl` command like so:

 ```bash
 curl localhost:4001/status?pretty